Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 • Most of the diagnostic centers today have the family health packages that integrate all these tests at a reduced cost.

-Scholars advise that even in situations where you think you are not sick, you should start annual health check-ups after 25-30 years.
+Study advise that even you think you are not sick, you should start annual health check-ups after 25-30 years.

 But in case you possess the following risk factors: